Qerdandi/Projects/Textile Packshot Image Creator/README.md

 - **Efficiency**: Say goodbye to time-consuming and costly photo shoots with mannequins.
 - **Flexibility**: Avatars offer limitless possibilities for poses, multiple shots, and scene arrangements, while also promoting inclusivity and diversity.

+**Why it Matters:**
+- **Efficiency**: Say goodbye to time-consuming and costly photo shoots with mannequins.
+- **Flexibility**: Avatars offer limitless possibilities for poses, multiple shots, and scene arrangements.
+- **Reach more Customers**: Avatars promote more inclusivity and diversity in terms of morphology and physical characteristics, by using AI.

 ## III.
 The Tool

 The solution comes in the form of an ingenious Python automation tool.
 This versatile tool empowers you to: